354th FW F-35As take off during Arctic Gold 22-1

-An F-35A Lightning II, assigned to the 354th Fighter Wing (FW), takes off during Arctic Gold 22-1 on Eielson Air Force Base, Alaska, Jan.
-12, 2022.
+F-35A Lightning IIs, assigned to the 354th Fighter Wing (FW), take off during Arctic Gold 22-1 on Eielson Air Force Base, Alaska, Jan.
+14, 2022.
 Arctic Gold 22-1 is a readiness exercise designed to test the 354th FW’s ability to rapidly generate and deploy fifth generation assets, cargo and supporting personnel.
-(U.S. Air Force photo by Airman 1st Class Jose Miguel T. Tamondong)
+(U.S. Air Force video by Airman 1st Class Jose Miguel T. Tamondong)

 |Date Taken: